Dhanzman/Dhanzman/README.md

 - 👋 Hi, I’m @Dhanzman
 - 👀 I’m interested in javascript
 - 🌱 I’m currently learning React framework
-- 💞️ I’m looking to collaborate on with advance and haerdworking programmer
+- 💞️ I’m looking to collaborate on with advance and hardworking programmer
 - 📫 How to reach me danielsosimi123@gmail.com

 <!---